 After that, adjust the height of your coils so that they’re a decent distance above the chimneys and then get onto pinching and pulsing your coils to make sure that they are heating evenly from the centre outwards.

 Flavour & Clouds

-The flavour on the Arthur RDA has been pretty acceptable.
+Using 12 Monkeys E Liquid the flavour on the Arthur RDA has been pretty acceptable.
 I wouldn’t say it’s absolutely mind blowing, but it is reasonably good for an RDA.
 Possibly shortening of the barrel section would improve the flavour of your e-juice somewhat.

 As for clouds.
 They’re nothing to write home about.
-They’re ok, but I wouldn’t go calling this a cloud chasing RDA.
+They’re OK, but I wouldn’t go calling this a cloud chasing RDA.
 It’s more orientated towards flavour.